manticoresoftware/manticoresearch/manual/english/Creating_a_cluster/Setting_up_replication/Cluster_recovery.md

 - `seqno: -1`
 - `safe_to_bootstrap: 0`

 In this situation, choose the node with the most recent data and start it with [`--new-cluster-force`](../../Creating_a_cluster/Setting_up_replication/Restarting_a_cluster.md).
 This forces Manticore to start a new copy of the cluster from that node even though the usual clean-shutdown metadata is not trustworthy.
-On Linux, `manticore_new_cluster --force` starts Manticore in `--new-cluster-force` mode via systemd.
+If you run Manticore via systemd on Linux, use `manticore_new_cluster --force`.
+It starts Manticore in `--new-cluster-force` mode for you.

 Then start the remaining nodes normally and let them rejoin.
 Verify recovery with `SHOW STATUS LIKE 'cluster_<name>_status'`, `SHOW STATUS LIKE 'cluster_<name>_node_state'`, and `SHOW STATUS LIKE 'cluster_<name>_size'`.